leodrez/codingchallenge2016/README.md

 As part of the application process we post a coding challenge every year, and this year's applications will be accepted through February 15th, 2017.

-You can read more about the CodeTrotters *Fellowship* at [http://www.codetrotters.com/fellowship](http://www.codetrotters.com/fellowship)
+You can read more about the Codetrotters *Fellowship* at [http://www.codetrotters.com/fellowship](http://www.codetrotters.com/fellowship)

 ##Participating in the Challenge